Say Goodbye to Ingrown Toenail Pain

 Ingrown Toenail Home Treatment Options

 At the first sign of pain you can check the corner of your nail to see if there are any visible sharp edges or spicules that are putting pressure on the surrounding skin.
+If the offending nail cannot be removed easily and safely, you should seek help from your podiatrist who will be able to remove the offending edge before the condition gets worse.

 It is imperative to keep the toe clean with daily salt baths and dress with an antiseptic and a loose sterile absorbant dressing such as a sealed band-aid.